gruntjs/grunt-contrib/docs/jade.md

 This defines what files this task will process and should contain key:value pairs.

-The key (destination) should be an unique path (supports [grunt.template](https://github.com/cowboy/grunt/blob/master/docs/api_template.md)) and the value (source) should be a filepath or an array of filepaths (supports [minimatch](https://github.com/isaacs/minimatch)).
+The key (destination) should be an unique filepath (supports [grunt.template](https://github.com/cowboy/grunt/blob/master/docs/api_template.md)) and the value (source) should be a filepath or an array of filepaths (supports [minimatch](https://github.com/isaacs/minimatch)).

-Note: When the value contains an array of multiple filepaths, each file is processed and saved (to the destination path) separately in the order passed.
+Note: When the value contains an array of multiple filepaths, the contents are concatenated in the order passed.

 ##### options ```object```